Inclusive language: Race and ethnicity

 Race & ethnicity

 When referring to someone’s race or ethnicity, only include what is relevant to your content.
 Keep in mind that there are terms that characterize people in a negative way based on their racial and ethnic background.
 This includes not only direct slurs, but terms that originated from a slur.
-Avoid using these words to not risk alienating people with certain ethnical backgrounds.
+Avoiding these words prevents alienating people with certain ethnic backgrounds.

 Many terms become outdated because they were created from a generalization or inaccurate notion about a certain group.
 For example: